Arnaud-de-Grandmaison-ARM/arm-learning-paths/content/learning-paths/cross-platform/sme2/6-SME2-matmul-intr.md

 ## Matrix multiplication with SME2 intrinsics

-*Intrinsics*, also know known as *compiler intrinsics* or *intrinsic functions* are functions available to the application developers that the compiler has an intimate knowledge of.
+*Intrinsics*, also know known as *compiler intrinsics* or *intrinsic functions* are functions available to application developers that the compiler has an intimate knowledge of.
 This enables the compiler to either translate that function to a very specific instruction and/or to perform specific optimizations.

-You can lean more about intrinsics on this [wikipedia article](https://en.wikipedia.org/wiki/Intrinsic_function).
+You can lean more about intrinsics in this [wikipedia article](https://en.wikipedia.org/wiki/Intrinsic_function).

 Using intrinsics allows the programmer to use the very specific instructions needed to achieve the required performance while writing in C all the mundane code (loops, ...).
-This gives performance close to what can be reached with hand written assembly and is way more maintainable and portable !
+This gives performance close to what can be reached with hand written assembly whilst being significantly more maintainable and portable !

 All Arm specific intrinsics are specified in the [ACLE](https://github.com/ARM-software/acle) --- Arm C language extension.
 ACLE